se-edu/se-book/specifyingRequirements/useCases/usage/text.md

 <img src="{{baseUrl}}/specifyingRequirements/useCases/usage/images/actorGeneralisation.png" height="250" />
 </tip-box>

-:bulb: Do not over-complicate use case diagrams by trying to include everything possible.
+{{ icon_tip }} Do not over-complicate use case diagrams by trying to include everything possible.
 A use case diagram is a brief summary of the use cases that is used as a starting point.
 Details of the use cases can be given in the use case descriptions.

 **Some include ‘System’ as an actor to indicate that something is done by the system itself without being initiated by a user or an external system.**